 renewable energy with PV-Modules in India

-Advantages of energy-efficient cookers
+Advantages of solar lamps

 The Rural Environment and Development Society (REDS) was registered in 1996 as a Non Profit Organization with its main objective being the promotion of wellbeing in the local communities.
 The activities of REDS include rural development, sustainable agriculture, upholding children’s rights and the fight of human trafficking and also to enable other Community-Based-Organizations I the use of available natural resources.
 The organization supports projects that facilitate sustainable development.
 As an active member of diverse district and state networks, REDS cooperates with others to represent the public opinion, interests and to lobby for their people in these networks.